TreasuredQuartz/TreasuredCove/Documentation/Treasured_GDD/Game Design Document/Main Documentation Page.md

 # Competition
 ___
+Skyrim, Oblivion, Civilization VII, Dwarf Fortress.

 # Monetization
 ___
 [[Monetization]]

 # Links to Detailed Sections
 ___
 ## All Design Pillars

 [[Design Pillars]]

 ## Player objectives and progression

-• *Who is the player in the game?*
+• <span style="color: grey; font-style: italic">Who is the player in the game?</span>
 They are an adventurer; someone spawned into the world after the initial inhabitants, and therefore used by them to complete tasks either too dangerous or too arduous for themselves.

+After the tutorial, the player explores the world and completes dungeons across the landscape.

-• *Synopsis of what the player knows when the game starts, and any following in-game narrative*
+• <span style="color: grey; font-style: italic">Synopsis of what the player knows when the game starts, and any following in-game narrative</span>
 The player is Incarnated by a magical well.
 This is the default manner in which NPCs and players spawn into the world.
 This well is the center of a town, as it would make sense for people to feel safe around this location, and be able to accrue future business interests through first impressions.
 They would be introduced into the mechanics of the world by the denizens of the town; the merchants of the town, the help posting board.

 Their initial goal is helping the town, until the undertaking of a specific quest in which they join a group of adventures that gets party-wiped, including the player.
 This marks the end of the tutorial, and is the key moment defining the next steps the player takes.

-• *Player’s primary goals and how they progress to them, including which parts are linear or based on player choices*
+• <span style="color: grey; font-style: italic">Player’s primary goals and how they progress to them, including which parts are linear or based on player choices</span>
 The player's primary goal is to find dungeons in the world, and complete them.
 They can be completed in any order, and each one changes the others in unique ways after completion.
 This can be the form of:
 - New dialogue trees or paths due to new followers from the completed dungeon.
 - More or less difficulty on specific parts (Generally dungeons should become progressively more difficult)